MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/madeira-news.md

 The charts on the Accountant Role Centre provide insight that can help you make solid decisions about what to do with your cash.
 Also, you can use the **Cash Flow Forecast** chart to generate predictions of your cash flow in the future.
 For more information, see [Analyzing Cash Flow in Your Company](finance-analyze-cash-flow.md).

 ### <a name="team-members"></a>Team members
-The **Team Member** Role Center is a new role center that is defined for the Dynamics 356 team member role so that these users can read and modify most data in the system.
+The **Team Member** Role Center is a new role center that is defined for the Dynamics 365 team member role so that these users can read and modify most data in the system.
 As a team member, you can also work with timesheets and approval tasks that they are assigned.

 ### <a name="synchronize-your-customers-and-services-with-bookings-in-office-365"></a>Synchronise your customers and services with Bookings in Office 365
-With this update, you can automatically synchronize your customer and service item records with the new **Bookings** app in Office 365.
+With this update, you can automatically synchronise your customer and service item records with the new **Bookings** app in Office 365.
 You'll create customers and services and book appointments in Bookings, and these then show up in [!INCLUDE[d365fin](includes/d365fin_md.md)].
 Just like that, you'll have invoiced the customer following the service automatically - and you won't have entered the same information twice in the process.

 ## <a name="september-2016-update"></a>September 2016 Update
 This update of [!INCLUDE[d365fin](includes/d365fin_md.md)] added new capabilities as [announced on the blog](https://community.dynamics.com/business/b/financials/archive/2016/09/29/new-and-updated-capabilities-in-the-september-update-of-project-quot-madeira-quot).